RED LIGHT CAMERAS

 Newark Documents

 Some of Newark's "tickets" can possibly be ignored.
 If your ticket does not have the Superior Court's name and address on it, it is a fake ticket, what I call a "Snitch Ticket."
-For more details, see the Snitch Ticket section on the Your Ticket page.
+For more details, see Docs Set # 7 (below) and the Snitch Ticket section on the Your Ticket page.

-If you have a Newark red light camera ticket, be sure to look at the Countywide Information, on the Oakland Documents page.
+If you have a Newark red light camera ticket, please be sure to contact me.

 Newark Docs Set # 1